rcdevhub/emc/README.md

 # Ethical Model Calibration
 Code to accompany the project *Ethical Model Calibration - Diagnosing and Mitigating Hidden Bias in Healthcare Models*
 ## Objective
 The objective of this project was to provide a framework to identify and mitigate bias in healthcare machine learning models.
-Firstly, supervised models are fit to the datasets.
-Model performance is explored and then debiasing is performed based on model performance in the latent space.
 ## Data
 This project used two custom datasets from the UK Biobank.
 ## How to use